Ori Azo

-Ori Azo (אורי עזו; born 17 July 2005) is an Israeli footballer who plays as a left winger for Maccabi Tel Aviv and the Israel national under-19 team.
+Ori Azo (אורי עזו; born 17 July 2005) is an Israeli footballer who plays as a left winger for Israeli Premier League club Beitar Jerusalem and the Israel national under-21 team.

 Career

 Early career

 Azo born in Beit Shemesh.
 Started to play football in the local academy under his uncle Ofir Azo.
 In the age of 10 signed for Maccabi Haifa.
 On 2020 scored a goal and achieved 4 million views on 433 account in Instagram.

 In December 2020 signed for Maccabi Petah Tikva.
 In January 2022 moved to Maccabi Tel Aviv and on 14 April 2024 signed for 3 years for the club.

 Senior career

 In August 2024 loaned for Hapoel Ramat HaSharon.
 On 22 August 2024 made his senior debut in the 3–4 loss to Hapoel Kfar Shalem.
 In this match he also scored his debut goal.
 Until January 2025 scored 7 goals in 17 performances.

 On 26 January 2025 signed for the Israeli Premier League club F.C.
 Ashdod.
 On 1 February 2025 made his debut in the Israeli Premier League and scored hisdebut goal in the 43rd minute in the 2–2 draw against Maccabi Petah Tikva.